 Example: You might agree that after 10 PM and before 7 AM are quiet hours, where noise levels should be kept to a minimum.

-Pro Tip: Use noise-cancelling headphones during quiet hours if you need to listen to music or watch TV.
+Use noise-cancelling headphones during quiet hours if you need to listen to music or watch TV.

 Agree on Temperature Settings

 A temperature that suits everyone ensures comfort for all.
 Discuss and agree on a temperature range for the thermostat that works for everyone.